elastic/connectors/scripts/stack/README.md

     5. Set the index name
     6. Generate a new API Key, and copy it somewhere safe
     7. Set Connector name and description (optional)
-    8. Copy the resulting connector_id, service_type, and api_key into a new entry in the `./scripts/stack/connectors-config/config.yml` fille
+    8. Copy the resulting connector_id, service_type, and api_key into a new entry in the `./scripts/stack/connectors-config/config.yml` file
     9. Repeat as necessary for all the connectors you wish too create
 3. run `./scripts/stack/run-stack.sh --no-configuration --connectors-only` again to run the Connectors service without prompting for configuration.
 Once running:
     1. From the main menu, choose "Content" under the "Search" heading